-The new Diploma in Fine Art will be offered for the first time in 2017.
-All first year students will register for the new qualification and the National Diploma will be gradually phased out.
+The new Diploma in Fine Art was offered for the first time in 2017.
+All first year students will register for the new qualification as the National Diploma is being phased out.

 I. Diploma in Fine Art, Dip (Fine Art), SAQA Registration number 72235, 360 Credits